 The Company relies on various information technology systems to manage its operations.
 Over the last several years, the Company has implemented, and it continues to implement, modifications and upgrades to such systems, including changes to legacy systems, replacing legacy systems with successor systems with new functionality, and acquiring new systems with new functionality.
-These types of activities subject the Company to inherent costs and risks associated with replacing and changing these systems, including impairment of the Company's ability to fulfill customer orders, potential disruption of its internal control structure, substantial capital expenditures, additional administration and operating expenses, retention of sufficiently skilled personnel to implement and operate the new systems, demands on management time and other risks and costs of delays or difficulties in transitioning to or integrating new systems into the Company's current systems.
+These types of activities subject the Company to inherent costs and risks associated with replacing and changing these systems, including impairment of the Company's ability to fulfill customer orders, potential disruption of its internal control structure, substantial capital expenditures, additional administration and operating expenses, retention of sufficiently skilled personnel to implement and operate the new systems.
 These implementations, modifications, and upgrades may not result in productivity improvements at a level that outweighs the costs of implementation, or at all.
 In addition, the difficulties with implementing new technology systems may cause disruptions in the Company's business operations and have a material adverse effect on its business, financial condition, or results of operations.